drinkcoffee/drinkcoffee.github.io/experience.md

 The [Ethereum Engineering Group Meet-up](https://www.meetup.com/ethereum-engineering/) is a group that meets via Zoom each week or two.
 We have speakers from all over the world who deliver talks on Solidity, the Ethereum platform, cryptography, crosschain & bridges, applications, law, social aspects of blockchain, and much more.
 All talks are recorded and appear on [YouTube](https://www.youtube.com/channel/UC2iGGbbKzS2hYwcZ9xBS-6A).
 Talks commonly have hundreds to thousands of views, with the [most viewed talk](https://www.youtube.com/watch?v=RxL_1AfV7N4) currently having 32K views.
 I am the driving force behind the group, and have personally delivered more than a dozen talks.

-# Digital Finance Cooperative Research Centre: (July 2022 – Present): Advisor
+# Digital Finance Cooperative Research Centre (July 2022 – Present): Advisor
 I provide advice to Digital Finance Cooperative Research Centre (DFCRC) on crosschain protocols and Solidity contracts.

-# Multiple Projects: Advisor: (2016 - Present):
+# Multiple Projects (2016 - Present): Advisor
 I am an advisor on multiple projects.
 I give guidance and am a sounding board for ideas on varied topics including: DeFi, crosschain, blockchain, cryptography, protocol design, development process, leadership, management, and recruitment.
 The projects range in maturity, though most are early stage / stealth.